Performance Analysis of 5G RAN Slicing Deployment Options in Industry 4.0 Factories: Performance Results

-In this representation, desirable operating points are those where slices make effective use of the \glspl{RB} assigned by the planner while operating close to the target delay bound.
-Under this criterion, the different deployment options exhibit clearly differentiated behaviors.
-DO-\#2 consistently achieves operating points closest to this regime under both bandwidth configurations, as per-flow slicing allows the planner to finely match the allocated \glspl{RB} to individual delay requirements.
-DO-\#4 follows, since its delay-aware slicing structure isolates the most delay-critical flows while permitting limited aggregation among flows with comparable delay objectives, preserving a good balance between utilization and delay tightness.
+Desirable operating points are those where slices make effective use of the assigned \glspl{RB} while operating close to the target delay bound.
+Under this criterion, the deployment options exhibit clearly differentiated behaviors.
+DO-\#2 consistently achieves operating points closest to this regime under both bandwidth configurations, as per-flow slicing allows the planner to finely match allocated \glspl{RB} to individual delay requirements.
+DO-\#4 follows, since its delay-aware slicing structure isolates the most delay-critical flows while allowing limited aggregation among flows with comparable delay requirements, thus preserving a good balance between utilization and delay tightness.
 In DO-\#3, grouping multiple flows with heterogeneous traffic and delay characteristics within the same slice reduces the planner’s ability to simultaneously achieve high utilization and tight delay operation.
-This effect is more pronounced in DO-\#1, where all flows within a production line share a slice regardless of their delay objectives.
+This effect is more pronounced in DO-\#1, where all flows within a production line share a slice regardless of their delay requirements.
 Finally, DO-\#0 exhibits the least favorable behavior, as multiplexing all flows into a single slice prevents effective differentiation.